-The main investments of the Company are the holding of subsidiary companies, which are set out in Note 8 and the risks associated with investments in subsidiaries are covered further in paragraph (6) below.
-Holdings of individual assets are essentially interest bearing, and are covered further in paragraph (5) below.
+The main investments of the Company are the holding of subsidiary companies, which are set out in note 8 and the risks associated with investments in subsidiaries are covered further in paragraph (f) below.
+Holdings of individual assets are essentially interest bearing, and are covered further in paragraph (e) below.